yTax/Snapchat-Username-Checker/README.md

 - Running large lists with poor proxies may significantly slow down checks.
 - Concurrency isn't implemented yet.
 - The proxy validator is **abysmally** slow, concurrency needs to be implemented here asap.
 - The program sometimes will enter an infinite loop or really long loop if all of your proxies suddenly die.
+- The checking speed drops by quite a bit and the ratelimits increase after a large amount of request that return taken usernames.
+A possible fix for this would be to send a request for an avaliable username in order to prevent the API from ratelimitting the user.

 ---